 What is Primary Focal Hyperhidrosis?

-Hyperhidrosis refers to the physiological issue of the body sweating in excess of what it needs to maintain thermoregulation.
+Simply put, primary focal hyperhidrosis is a condition that causes the body to sweat in excess of what it needs to function properly.
+However, it is just one subtype of hyperhidrosis.
 There are several types of hyperhidrosis but the two most common types are primary focal hyperhidrosis and secondary generalized hyperhidrosis.
-An estimated 2.8% of the US population has hyperhidrosis, making it quite common, and primary focal hyperhidrosis makes up 93% of the hyperhidrosis cases.
-Primary focal hyperhidrosis refers to excessive sweating in a specific area of the body that is not caused by other medical conditions or medications.
+An estimated 2.8% of the US population has primary focal hyperhidrosis, making it quite common.
+In fact, primary focal hyperhidrosis makes up 93% of all hyperhidrosis cases.
+Most of the time people are diagnosed with the primary focal type of hyperhidrosis when they meet the following criteria:

-Primary focal hyperhidrosis (PFH) has several characteristics that differentiate it from the other types of the condition.
+Primary focal hyperhidrosis has several characteristics that make it different from the other types of the condition.
 One of the most distinct features of PFH is that it typically begins in adolescents and lasts for a lifetime.
 The onset of the disease usually occurs between the ages of 14 and 25.
 There is some indication, however, that primary focal hyperhidrosis may get better with age, as most people over the age of 65 have significantly reduced symptoms.
-People with PFH experience excessive sweating on specific areas of their body which is why the term focal is used in the name.
-Sweating is most often experienced on the armpits, hands, feet, and face.
-Excessive sweating can occur on other areas of the body but it is unusual.
+People with PFH experience excessive sweating on specific areas of their body which is why it is called focal hyperhidrosis.
+Sweating is most often seen on the armpits, hands, feet, and face.
+Excessive sweating can occur in other areas of the body but it is unusual.
 The sweating that occurs with PFH is bilateral, meaning it occurs on both sides of the body, and it dissipates at night.
 People with the condition have at least one episode of excessive sweating per week, often daily, and the sweating is so severe that it impairs daily activities.
 While hyperhidrosis is not dangerous, it can have a negative impact on a person’s quality of life.

 What Causes It and Who Gets It?

-The cause of hyperhidrosis, like other aspects of the condition, is not entirely known.
+The physical cause of hyperhidrosis, like other aspects of the condition, is not yet well understood.
 The most popular theory posits that it is a result of an overactive sympathetic nervous system.
 The autonomic nervous system controls unconscious bodily functions like breathing, digestion, and heart rate.
-The sympathetic nervous system is a branch of the autonomic nervous system that is responsible for activating the “flight or flight” response when appropriate.
+It is divided into two parts, the sympathetic and parasympathetic nervous systems.
+The sympathetic nervous system is the branch of the autonomic nervous system that is responsible for activating the body, like the “flight or flight” response when appropriate.
 Sweat glands are innervated by the sympathetic nervous system, so when it is overly excited, sweat glands become overactive and produce more sweat than they should.
-Most researchers tend to believe that hyperhidrosis occurs due to a problem somewhere in the nervous system but it will take more time and research to find a definitive answer.
+Most researchers tend to believe that hyperhidrosis occurs due to a problem somewhere in the nervous system, but it will take more time and research to find a definitive answer.

 Hyperhidrosis and Quality of Life